 Bill is an original Calgarian who attended high school and junior college in Calgary but later moved to British Columbia to attend the University of British Columbia (UBC), where he received a Bachelor of Physical Education degree, a Master of Physical Education degree, as well as his teaching certificate.
 Later he also achieved his NCCP level 3 certification.

-After graduating from university, Bill taught elementary school for 36 years and started coaching with the Vancouver Olympic track and field club.
-During this time he also became involved with the UBC track and field program as an assistant coach for 34 years.
+After graduating from university, he taught elementary school for 36 years and started coaching with the Vancouver Olympic track and field club.
+During this time he also became involved with the University of British Columbia track and field program as an assistant coach for 34 years.

 During his later years of coaching at UBC he became involved with recruiting athletes for the national bobsleigh and skeleton program.
 When he retired in 2006 he returned to Calgary and continued to work with the provincial and national bobsleigh and skeleton organizations.